Russian strikes on Ukraine's energy system qualified as crimes against humanity

 Quote: "One of the features of this article is that it defines this category of attacks as crimes of an international nature, for which strict liability is provided in both Ukrainian and foreign courts."

 Background: Ukrainian President Volodymyr Zelenskyy has declared a state of emergency in Ukraine's energy sector.
-Among the decisions is the establishment of a headquarters in the capital to coordinate the situation in Kyiv on a permanent basis.
+A headquarters will also be set up in the capital to coordinate the situation in Kyiv on a permanent basis.

 Support Ukrainska Pravda on Patreon!